ddnexus/pagy/docs/how-to.md

 end
 ```

-You can also use the `:param` and : `:anchor` variables to add arbitrary params to the URLs of the pages.
+You can also use the `:params` and : `:anchor` variables to add arbitrary params to the URLs of the pages.
 For example:

 ```ruby
 @pagy, @records = pagy(some_scope, params: {custom: 'param'}, anchor: '#your-anchor')